 May 12th 2018

 We were lucky enough for the rain to hold off until we were inside the hall.
+Sitting close to one of the heaters, we introduced ourselves to people closest to us.
+Some we learnt had driven from Melbourne and even further away.

 We enjoyed a relaxed afternoon filled with a lovely, eclectic mix of poetry from a group of talented poets, as well as a songwriter, a saxophonist (with a nod to Glenn Miller) and Jade Pisani and children singing a song about prep school.